 BABOLAT PURE AERO VS TOUR SPECS

-The Babolat Pure Aero VS Tour is a Pure Aero with a bit of a twist.
 The Pure Aero VS range has evolved out of the old Aero Storm frames and offers intermediate and advanced players something a little bit different from the traditional Pure Aero rackets.

 Resident Tennis Bro Larry currently uses the regular Pure Aero Tour, a racket that’s big on spin and power, but the Pure Aero VS Tour should be more of a spin and control racket.

 This should make for a racket that is extremely fast through the air but also gets good plow through from the swingweight.

 The main differences between the two rackets are in the construction of the frame, where the VS Tour uses a hybrid construction, which blends the modern aero modular beam in the throat with a classic, thinner beam in the head.

 There’s also been a change up with the string pattern from a more open 16 x 19 in the Pure Aero Tour to a slightly more closed 16 x 20 in the VS.

 The problem is, in a match situation, I find it a bit too involved and lacking some of the control that’s needed to get the most out of my game.

 At 320g, this stick’s a little bit heavier than what I’ve been using in recent years, but the Aero rackets are so manoeuvrable that I shouldn’t have too many problems getting great racket head speed.

 I took the Pure Aero VS Tour with a setup of Wilson NXT in the mains and Alu Power in the crosses, both at 52lbs.

 My normal set up would be a little bit more control oriented, but I’ve just been lacking a little bit of zip on my shots lately, so I thought I’d give the VS Tour a go with something slightly more powerful.

 GROUNDSTROKES – 7.5/10

 Whereas I would normally hit with a bit more power with the Pure Aero Tour and aim for bigger targets, with the VS Tour I was using the spin to pinpoint much smaller targets and work my opponent around the court.

 The result was I struggled quite a bit when I forced to play off the back foot and I had to work on getting on the front foot early in the point to play my best tennis with this stick.

 When I was on the front foot, everything worked quite nicely.
 The feel of the racket suited how I play, and I enjoyed the levels of control I was getting.

 I think it would suit someone with fast swings who hits a very big ball.
 It’s got the spin to be able to add another dimension to that power and the control to keep you hitting plenty of balls in the court.

 There will be players that are well suited to the Babolat Pure Aero VS Tour, but overall, I didn’t find it to be quite as good as the Babolat Pure Aero Tour from the back of the court.

 VOLLEYS – 8/10

 This means that no matter how fast the ball is coming at you, you’re not going to struggle to get the racket in the right place.

 I didn’t spend a whole lot of time at the net with this racket, as I’m much more a baseline player, but when I did had to hit volleys, I found it had good feel and control and did everything I wanted it to.

 I really don’t associate the Pure Aero range with net play, but I must say I got on well with the Babolat Pure Aero VS Tour.

 Again, I could see this racket working well for a big hitter who loves to attack and isn’t afraid of the net.

 SERVE – 8/10

 The extra weight of the racket combined with its excellent manoeuvrability meant I was getting huge racket speed and really plowing through the ball, resulting in some great serves.

 I think this set up would be ideal for a big server, who, rather than the easy power of the Pure Aero Tour, would prefer the control of the VS Tour, knowing that they naturally bring a ton of power.

 On the second serve, the control and spin really came into their own and I was able to use the topspin serve to stop my opponent from getting on the front foot, whilst giving myself plenty of margin for error.

 I wasn’t expecting the Babolat Pure Aero VS Tour to suit me on the serve, but I ended up enjoying this part of the playtest.

 CONCLUSION – 8/10

 The Babolat Pure Aero VS Tour is a typical aero racket in some ways and completely different to the rest of the range in other ways.

 For people who love control, this is great news!
 However, for the average player it does make the Pure Aero VS Tour a little bit harder to play with.

 On the groundstrokes, you do need to put a lot of power through the ball to get adequate mph from this stick, but if you can do that then you can really benefit from the spin and control you get.

 It has a little bit more stability than its counterpart which made it easier to make those difficult volleys where there was a lot of power on the ball.

 If you can naturally hit a big serve then this stick will offer you a lot of performance, enhancing your spin and boosting your serve percentages.

 I think the regular Aero Tour will appeal to more people, but the VS will be the ideal weapon for some of the bigger hitters out there.

 Review by: Will